top of page

 Section 3.03 Election of Officers

-1.All CCBC officers must be of an upstanding and trustworthy character and “must” be in good standing with CCBC at all times.
+1.All CCBC officers must be of an upstanding and trustworthy character and “must” always be in good standing with CCBC.

 2.Nominations for CCBC officers will be made by any and all CCBC members that are in good standing beginning in the October meeting.
 The CCBC president (speaking on behalf of all of the current CCBC officers) may also make appropriate nominations for officer positions.